SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 The performance limits are reached differently depending on the used browser, operating system and hardware.
 Therefore, it is important to be mindful about the amount of controls and data bindings.
 This applies especially to lists and their variants \(e.g. `sap.m.Table` or `sap.ui.table.Table`\):

 -   If a table needs to display more than 100 rows, please use `sap.ui.table.Table` instead of `sap.m.Table` The reason for this is that `sap.m.Table` keeps every loaded row in memory, even if not visible after scrolling.
-Please also see [Tables: Which One Should I Choose?](Tables_Which_One_Should_I_Choose_148892f.md) to choose the right table for your requirements.
+To choose the right table variant for your requirements, check out the documentation about [Tables: Which One Should I Choose?](Tables_Which_One_Should_I_Choose_148892f.md)
 -   If the table rows contain multiple controls and/or custom-data fields, please check if they are required, or if another control can replace them.
 For example, another list like a ComboBox inside of a table cell may create many controls for every row, which can be very expensive.
 -   Check tables for hidden columns and load only the visible ones, if possible.